opencompl/xdsl-smt/README.md

 `xdsl-smt` defines the following passes:
 * `dce`: Eliminate dead code.
 * `canonicalize_smt`: Apply simple peephole optimizations on SMT programs.
 This is useful for debugging generated code.
 * `lower_pairs`: Try to remove usage of `pair` datatypes.
-This duplicate function definitions when they return pairs.
+This duplicates function definitions when they return pairs.
 * `arith_to_smt`: Convert `arith` operations and attributes to the `smt` dialect